-After one month of incommunicado detention, Manahel al-Otaibi contacted her family on 1 September 2024 and told them she was again being held in solitary confinement and brutally beaten by fellow prisoners and prison guards.
-On 9 January 2024 Saudi Arabia's infamous Specialized Criminal Court sentenced Manahel al-Otaibi, a 30-year-old fitness instructor and women's rights activist, to 11 years in prison for "terrorist offences" in a secret trial.
-She was arrested on 16 November 2022 and charged with violating the Anti-Cyber Crime Law due to her tweets in support of women's rights as well as posting photos of herself at the mall without an abaya (a traditional loose-fitting long-sleeved robe) on Snapchat.
-Saudi authorities had forcibly disappeared Manahel al-Otaibi between 5 November 2023 and 14 April 2024.
+A hearing for fitness influencer and women's rights activist Manahel al-Otaibi is scheduled to take place before Saudi Arabia's Specialized Criminal Court (SCC) on 26 May 2025.
+Manahel al-Otaibi has been imprisoned since 16 November 2022.
+On 9 January 2024 the SCC sentenced Manahel al-Otaibi to 11 years in prison for "terrorist offences" in a secret trial.
+She was initially charged with violating the Anti-Cyber Crime Law, then faced additional charges under the counter-terror law due to her tweets in support of women's rights as well as posting photos of herself at the mall without an abaya (a traditional loose-fitting long-sleeved robe) on Snapchat.
+Saudi authorities have subjected her to torture and other ill-treatment, as well as enforced disappearance.